 - overall flexibility: depends on the plan

 - additional coverage: must add on

 If you’re struggling to decide which type of healthcare plan will work best for you this year, here are a few things to consider:

 - Are you offered health insurance through your job?
 If so, this is private insurance, so many of the advantages and disadvantages of private insurance will apply.
 In some cases, you may save more money by choosing to enroll in a Medicare plan instead.

 - What type of healthcare coverage do you need?
 If you need more than just preventative healthcare coverage, you are likely going to need to add on to your original plan.
-Comparing the costs of Medicare vs. Medicare Advantage vs. private insurance can help you determine which will save you the most money.
+Comparing the costs of original Medicare vs. Medicare Advantage vs. private insurance can help you determine which will save you the most money.

 Other factors to consider include whether your spouse needs coverage, what your income is, and whether you travel often.
 All these things, plus more, can influence which type of health insurance coverage is best for you.

-Private insurance is health insurance offered by private companies that tends to be more costly but offers more flexibility for beneficiaries.
+Private health insurance is offered by private companies that tends to be more costly each month but offers an out-of-pocket max and more flexibility for beneficiaries.